stinethebean/O365CampDTW/02.Setting up the Environments/hands-on-lab.md

 ##Objectives
 - Set up a developer trial subscription to Office 365
 - Set up a developer trial subscription to Microsoft Azure
-- Create a basic cloud-hosted app to test the environment
+- Install the Napa Development Tools
+- Create an add-in for Excel and SharePoint

 ##Prerequisites
 - Visual Studio 2013 for Windows 8